-The Board of Directors constitutes itself, except for the Chairman and the members of the Compensation Committee who must be elected by the shareholders.
+As specified in the Articles of Association, the Board of Directors constitutes itself, except for the Chairman and the members of the Compensation Committee, who must be elected by the shareholders.
 If the office of the Chairman or a member of the Compensation Committee is vacant, the Board of Directors appoints a replacement from among its members for the remaining term of office.

-In accordance with the Organizational Regulations, the Board appoints an Audit Committee (see the Organizational Regulations available at www.sonova.com/en/investors/organizational-regulations).
+In accordance with the Organizational Regulations which supplement the Articles of Association, the Board appoints an Audit Committee (see the Organizational Regulations, available at www.sonova.com/en/investors/organizational-regulations).

-Tasks, and area of responsibility of Board of Directors' committees
+Tasks and areas of responsibility of Board of Directors' committees

-The duties and authorities of the committees are defined in the Articles of Association (solely for the Compensation Committee), the Organizational Regulations and the Committee Charters of the Board of Directors.
+The duties and authorities of the committees are defined in the Articles of Association (solely for the Compensation Committee), the Organizational Regulations, and the Committee Charters of the Board of Directors.
 The committees usually meet before the Board of Directors meetings and report regularly to the Board on their activities and findings.
 The overall responsibility for duties delegated to the committees remains with the Board.